EU AI Act: What Does It Mean for Your Security and Compliance after the Omnibus Agreement (May 2026)?

 Frequently Asked Questions about the EU AI Act

-When will the EU AI Act fully apply
+When will the EU AI Act fully apply after the May 2026 Omnibus agreement

 Does the AI Act apply if we only use AI tools